sayahashemian/grpc-vector-database/README.md

 ```bash
 search_documents(stub, 'math', 4)
 ```
-In the context of vector-based search, k=4 refers to the number of most similar results (or "nearest neighbors") you want to retrieve from the database.
+In the context of vector-based search, k=4 refers to the number of most similar results (or "nearest neighbors") you want to retrieve from the database and the 'math' refers to the query.

 ### Running the Client Script